henryle-n/Handwriting-Prediction-Tensorflow2/README.md

 ## 3. Training Data, Model Architecture and Training Process
 * Dataset chosen for training: MNIST dataset, thanks to Prof. Yann LeCun.
 Dataset was loaded from Keras database.
     * 60,000 28x28 pixel images of handwritten digits used for training, 10,000 of same size for validation.
 Total 70,000 images.
-    * All digits were centered in the frame
+    * All digits were centered in the frame.
-    * Perfect white background (rgb(255,255,255)) and black stroke (small gray mixed, rgb(0, 0, 0))
+    * Perfect white background (rgb(255, 255, 255)) and black stroke (small gray mixed, rgb(0, 0, 0))
-* Each of the image features will be processed through by the deep learning model that is built based on convolutional block concepts.
+* Each of the image features will be processed thru the network that is built based on convolutional block concepts (2+ Conv2D, Batch Normalization, Max Pooling in each block).
 The output consists of 10 digit classifications, which are from 0 to 9.

 <img src="./static/assets/img/readme/model_architecture.png" alt="please go to image folder for this pic">